AliShahabzadeh/Logical-Networks/README.md

 ```
 src/
 └── <Exercise>/
+     ├── Calculations.pdf
      ├── Design.dig
      ├── Expression.txt
-     └── Calculations.pdf
+     └── Simulation.v
 ```

 ### **Explanation:**
 > [!TIP]
+> - `Calculations.pdf`: Provides the step-by-step calculations leading to the solution
 > - `Design.dig`: Contains the logic circuit design for the exercise
 > - `Expression.txt`: Contains the Boolean expression for the exercise
-> - `Calculations.pdf`: Provides the step-by-step calculations leading to the solution
+> - `Simulation.v`: Contains the simulation of the desired circuit in Verilog

 ## How to Use the Files
 To open and run the `.dig` files, you will need the **Digital** logic simulator, which can be downloaded here: